vime-js/vime/packages/vime-docs/introduction.md

   is simply too much.

 {% hint style="info" %}
 Think I got something wrong or you can improve what's been said?
-Create a PR over at our [GitHub repository][vime-github].
+Create a PR over at our [GitHub][vime-github].
 {% endhint %}

 [vime-github]: https://github.com/vime-js/vime